YourRoots Logo

 Children(s): John Prince, Rachel Francis, John Francis, Thomas Francis, Anne Francis, Jane Francis

 David francis was born in 1690 in Long Bennington, Lincolnshire, England, the child of William Francis and Mary Francis.
-David francis later married Rachel Taylor, and together they raised children including John Prince, Rachel Francis, John Francis, Thomas Francis, Anne Francis and Jane Francis.
-In 1738, David francis passed away in hung by General Andrew Jackson for his friendship to the Spanish of Florida and for allegedly being an instigator of the so-called Seminole War.
+David francis married Rachel Taylor, and had children including John Prince, Rachel Francis, John Francis, Thomas Francis, Anne Francis, Jane Francis.
+David francis passed away in 1738 in hung by General Andrew Jackson for his friendship to the Spanish of Florida and for allegedly being an instigator of the so-called Seminole War.

 Find more search results for David francis